Nightfall (1956 film): Plot

 In the present, Vanning manages to escape from John and Red.
 He goes to Marie's apartment and angrily confronts her, believing she set him up.
 She convinces him that she was an innocent bystander and he convinces her that he is not guilty of Doc's murder as news accounts have suggested.
 When they spot John and Red coming out of a car on the street, they go out the building's back door to Vanning's apartment.
 There he tells her more of his story.
-He wants to retrieve the money from Wyoming to prove his innocence and has been waiting for the roads to clear there, but he will have to search for it because he really cannot remember where he let it go.
+He wants to retrieve the money from Wyoming to prove his innocence and has been waiting for the roads to clear there, but he will have to search for it because he really cannot remember where he left it go.

 Marie agrees to go to Wyoming with Vanning after she has finished a modeling job at a fashion show.
 Vanning goes to the city bus station to buy tickets to the town of Moose.
 Fraser follows him and buys a seat on the same bus.
 Marie displays several outfits at the fashion show but spies John and Red in the audience.
 When Vanning arrives, she breaks away to tell him and the two run off.

 When they reach Moose, Fraser reveals himself and his job to Vanning and that he believes in Vanning's innocence.
 In a rented car, Fraser, Vanning, and Marie drive to the campsite and head toward the shack that Vanning has recalled.
 They realize that John and Red have gotten there first and have found the bag with the money.
 Following a standoff, Red, intent on keeping all the money for himself, shoots John and retreats to a nearby snowplow which he drives toward the shack.
 Vanning manages to knock Red out of the cab and steer the plow away, but it runs directly into Red.